 FAQPage Schema

 FAQPage schema is essential for question-answer content.
-AI systems parse FAQ schema to extract concise answers that match user queries directly.
+AI systems parse FAQ schema to extract concise answers that match user queries directly, similar to how optimizing FAQ schema for Google AI Overviews can improve visibility in search results.

 Best for: